kmcd14/sorting_algorithms/README.md

-# Conceptual Thinking with Algorithms Project - sSorting Algorithms
+# Conceptual Thinking with Algorithms Project - Sorting Algorithms

 This repository contains all files, scripts and documentation for a benchmarking application which finds the average time complexity of 5 sorting algorithms.  (conceptual thinkning with algorithms project)